misiektoja/github_monitor/README.md

 ### Timezone

-The tool will try to automatically detect your local time zone so it can convert Github API timestamps to your time.
+The tool will attempt to automatically detect your local time zone so it can convert GitHub API timestamps to your time.

-In case you want to specify your timezone manually then change **LOCAL_TIMEZONE** variable from *'Auto'* to specific location, e.g.
+If you prefer to specify your time zone manually set the **LOCAL_TIMEZONE** variable from *'Auto'* to a specific location, e.g.

 ```
 LOCAL_TIMEZONE='Europe/Warsaw'